LaMichael James: San Francisco 49ers

-James was selected in the second round with the 61st overall pick by the San Francisco 49ers in the 2012 NFL draft.
+James was selected in the second round (61st overall) by the San Francisco 49ers in the 2012 NFL draft.

-During his rookie season, James played in his first career regular-season game against the Miami Dolphins in Week 14.
+As a rookie, James played in his first career regular-season game against the Miami Dolphins in Week 14.
 James finished the 27–13 victory with eight carries for 30 yards along with a 15-yard reception.
 In the next game against the New England Patriots, he had eight carries for 31 yards along with a 62-yard kickoff return after the Patriots had completed a 28-point comeback to tie the game 31–31, leading to a touchdown the next play for the 49ers.
 The 49ers won the game on the road by a score of 41–34.
 In the NFC Championship Game against the Atlanta Falcons, James rushed five times for 34 yards and scored his first NFL touchdown on a 15-yard rush as the 49ers won on the road by a score of 28–24 and reached Super Bowl XLVII.
 In the game, James rushed three times for 10 yards but lost a fumble as the 49ers narrowly lost to the Baltimore Ravens by a score of 34–31.